hongkongkiwi/docker-rabbitmq-configs/README.md

 `x-message-ttl` is the variable that stores the amount of time a message should be kept on a queue before being considered dead and routed to the `dead-letter-exchange`

 - Define your dead letter exchange, eg "my-exchange.dead", and set it as type fanout
-- Define your dead letter queue, eg `my_queue.dead`
+- Define your dead letter queue, eg `my-queue.dead`
 - Bind the dead letter exchange to the dead letter queue

+### Retry exchange and queue

+- Create `my-queue.retry` queue bound to `my-exchange.retry`
+- Create exchange `my-exchange.retry` with arguments:
+  - Set `x-dead-letter-exchange` to `my-exchange`
+  - Set `x-message-ttl` to a retry-ttl variable, eg 300000 ms (5 minutes)

+- When you have an issue with a message from `my-queue`
+  - nack the message `channel.nack(delivery_info.delivery_tag)`
+  - then publish to the `my-exchange.retry`
+  - after the retry-ttl, it will be sent to `my-exchange`, then `my-queue`

+- To stop an infinite loop, you need to include a publish_count with a maximum value.
+  - Ensure you parse the payload, eg if it is JSON
+  - if your payload is a hash, you can do payload['publish_count'] = 1, then increment it for subsequent times
+  - if publish_count reached the maximum value, nack the message to send it to the dead queue

 ### Unrouted exchange and queue

 To create an exchange and queue for messages that cannot be routed due to not having a defined routing key or headers:
-- Add as an argument to your main exchange: `"alternate-exchange": "my-exchange.unrouted"`
+- Add as an argument to your main exchange: `"alternate-exchange": "my-exchange.dead"`
 - Define your unrouted exchange as a fanout exchange
 - Define an unrouted queue
 - bind your unrouted exchange to your unrouted queue

 ## Further Development

-- Write up setting up a RabbitMQ instance on Docker with a vhost, exchanges, queues and bindings
-- Creating a reusable Publisher that can publish to various exchanges and queues
-- Creating a Consumer, including acknowledgements, rejects, re-queuing, and retry counts
-- Extracting message processing out of the worker using Observers
 - Extracting definitions from a config yml file
 - Use Environment variables for username, password, connections string, setting defaults, etc
 - Prefetch
+- Purging and destroying queues

 Documentation

+- Use nack to send to dead queue
+- Use ack for successfully consumed message
+- Use nack when republishing from consumer, eg to retry queue, otherwise it will leave message `unacked` on a queue
+- Write up setting up a RabbitMQ instance on Docker with a vhost, exchanges, queues and bindings
+- Publisher that can publish to various exchanges
+- Creating a Consumer, including acknowledgements, rejects, re-queuing, and retry counts
+- Extracting message processing out of the worker using Observers
 - How to use the ruby RabbitMQ module with the connection, publisher and worker
 - Diagramming
 - Key concepts, eg vhost is a host within a RabbitMQ instance, allowing multiple apps to use the same instance for different purposes, types of exchange etc